mdfnam/QnA/Ism as a Noun.md

 ## Possessive Nouns
 - **Definition:** Possessive nouns refer to a noun indicating possession or ownership.
 They can also be used to indicate a relationship or a sense of belonging.
-- **Example 1:** In the phrase 'My *friend's* book', the word "friend's" is a possessive noun, indicating that the book is owned by my friend.
-- **Example 2:** In the phrase 'The *Quran's* verses', the word "Quran's" is a possessive noun, indicating that the verses belong to the Quran.
-- **Example 3:** In the phrase '*Fatima's* father', the word "Fatima's" is a possessive noun, indicating a father-daughter relationship between them.

 ### Understanding Terms
 - **Possessor:** refers to the individual who owns or possesses something (owner).
 - **Possessed object:** refers to the item being possessed (the thing that is owned).
-- In the above examples, `friend`, `Quran` and `Fatima` are the possessors, while `book`, `verses` and `father` are the possessed objects.

 ### Expressing possession
 - This possession is typically expressed by an apostrophe (') followed by an “s” on the possessor, and then the possessed object.
+This form is used when we want to emphasize the possessor.

+### Examples
+- **Example 1:** In the phrase 'My *friend's* book', the word "friend's" is a possessive noun, indicating that the book is owned by my friend.
+- **Example 2:** In the phrase 'The *Quran's* verses', the word "Quran's" is a possessive noun, indicating that the verses belong to the Quran.
+- **Example 3:** In the phrase '*Fatima's* father', the word "Fatima's" is a possessive noun, indicating a father-daughter relationship between them.
+- **Note:** In the above examples, "friend", "Quran" and "Fatima" are the possessors, while "book", "verses" and "father" are the possessed objects.

 ---